TeresaCoimbra/Methods_for_inferring_Streptococcus_thermophilus_TRN/README.md

 Repository with the supplementary material developed in the context of the project: Methods for inferring *Streptococcus thermophilus* Transcriptional Regulatory Network.

 - Data_download: contains the scripts used to download datasets into the server.
+- RNA_seq_data_processing: processing the RNA-seq data obtained, assembly using Bowtie2, generating assembly statistics with samtools flagstat, and counting the mapped reads using HTSeq-count.